-North Korea to send athletes, high-level delegation to Winter Olympics
+North and South Korea agree to hold talks on easing military tensions

 Story highlights

+- North Korea will send athletes to the Winter Olympics in South Korea next month

-- North and South Korea are holding high-level talks for the first time in two years
+- North and South Korea held high-level talks for the first time in two years

-Seoul, South Korea (CNN)North Korea has agreed to send a delegation to next month's Winter Olympics in South Korea, the first notable breakthrough to come out of a face-to-face meeting Tuesday between the neighboring nations.
+Seoul, South Korea (CNN)North Korea has agreed to send a delegation to next month's Winter Olympics in South Korea and to hold talks with Seoul to ease military tensions, in the most significant thaw in relations between the neighboring states in years.

-In talks, held at the border village of Panmunjom or "truce village," in the Korean peninsula's heavily fortified demilitarized zone, North Korea negotiators agreed to send a "high-level delegation" comprising athletes, a cheering squad, an art troupe, a visitors' group, a Taekwondo demonstration team and a press corps, South Korea's Unification Ministry told reporters in Seoul.
+Delegates from the two nations met face to face on Tuesday for the first time in more than two years, at the border village of Panmunjom -- known as "truce village" -- in the Korean peninsula's heavily fortified demilitarized zone.

+North Korea would send a high-level delegation comprising athletes, a cheering squad, an art troupe, a visitors' group, a Taekwondo demonstration team and a press corps, a closing joint statement said.

+The two countries also announced military talks "to ease the current military tensions between the two Koreas."
+The talks were first proposed by Seoul, the South Korean Unification Ministry said earlier.

+"We expressed the need to promptly resume dialogue for peace settlement, including denuclearization, and based on the mutual respect (the two Koreas) cooperate and stop activities that would raise tensions on the Korean Peninsula," said unification vice minister Chun Hae-sung.
-Unification Vice Minister Chun Hae-sung also announced that both sides plan to re-open a military hotline on the western Korean Peninsula.

-The hotline was one of many that were closed as inter-Korean relations soured.
+Chun also announced that both sides planned to re-open a military hotline on the western Korean Peninsula.
+The hotline was one of many shut down as inter-Korean relations soured.

-Tuesday's meeting, the first to be held between the two countries in more than two years, began as many potentially awkward encounters do: with small talk about the weather.
+But the two countries were not on the same page on all fronts.
+North Korea's chief negotiator, Ri Son Gwon, expressed strong discontent over the mention of denuclearization in context of military talks and also complained that Chun had presented the hotline development as a result of the latest discussions.
+He said that had already been agreed upon on Wednesday last week.

+The talks make official the sentiments from North Korean leader Kim Jong Un, who in a New Year's Day address said he wanted his country to compete in the Olympics, in a statement seen as an olive branch after a year of aggression from Pyongyang, through regular missile and nuclear testing.

+Tuesday's meeting began awkwardly, with small talk about the weather, in a sign that any restoration of relations was not going to be quick.

-"Entire rivers and mountains are frozen," Ri Son Gwon, the chief North Korean negotiator, told reporters.
+"Entire rivers and mountains are frozen," Ri, the North Korean negotiator, told reporters.
 "It wouldn't be an exaggeration to say that compared to nature's weather, the inter-Korean relationship is even more frozen."

 The five-member North Korean delegation, dressed in fitted western-style dark suits and polished dress shoes, arrived at the border via motorcade shortly before 9:30 a.m.
 Seoul time, before making the short walk across the military demarcation line into the South Korean side of Panmunjom.